 “Hunting and Gathering”

-The route to work becomes a row of diversions, on a recent morning I waltzed into the bookstore tempted to buy yet another notebook to organize myself.
-The closet is already a graveyard of trapper keepers, colanders, rolodexes, filofaxes, monthly, weekly, daily, half day, minute by minute ways to organize, it is the easiest way to drive my ADHD self mad.
-In desperation there is also the Flylady.
-After I buy all of Staples I will turn to the Flylady in the same way a Catholic who sins turns to a confessional.
+The route to work becomes a row of diversions.
+On a recent morning, I waltzed into the bookstore and and gave in to my impulse to buy yet another notebook to organize myself.
+It makes me feel better, like I am a little closer to being organized.
+But at home, the notebooks pile up like a stack of pancakes.
+I start one, inevitably forget about it, and start another.
+That is life as an ADDer — it is a life of beginnings without a middle and end.
+My closet is already a graveyard of trapper keepers, calendars, rolodexes, filofaxes, full of monthly, weekly, daily, half day, minute-by-minute ways to organize.
+It is the easiest way to drive my ADHD self mad.
+In desperation, there is also the Flylady.
+After I buy all of Staples, I will turn to the Flylady in the same way a Catholic who sins turns to a confessional.

-I walk into the pet store I buy a blueberry colored Betta fish, and then on another day I walked in again tempted to buy another.
-I believe there’s a spirit out there an invisible drill sergeant with a whip stick though that keeps me in check.
-On the day I almost picked up Betta fish two it turned out the double tank I bought had a crack in it.
+I walk into the pet store and buy a blueberry colored Betta fish.
+Then, on another day, I walk in again, tempted to buy a second.
+I believe there’s a spirit out there, an invisible drill sergeant who keeps me in check.
+On the day I almost picked up Betta fish two, it turned out the double tank I bought had a crack in it.

 I pass the street hawkers selling flashy belts, faux plastic jewelry, and impulsively buy a purse, a wallet, a Christmas gift for next year or maybe even the year after.
 I am like a hunter, I love gathering.
 I make excuses and tell myself it’s okay because I’m splurging on someone else.